-- In Rules Designer, select Ruleset_1 under the Rulesets navigation tab. - Click the Add icon and from the dropdown list and select Create Decision Table.
+- In Rules Designer, select Ruleset 1 under the Rulesets navigation tab. - Click the Add icon and from the list and select Create Decision Table.

-- 3. In the Decision Table, click the Add icon and from the dropdown list select - 4.
-In the Decision Table, double-click <edit condition>.
+- In the Decision Table, click the Add icon and from the list select Condition. - In the Decision Table, double-click <edit condition>.
 Then, in the navigator expand CustomerOrder and select creditScore.
-This enters the expression CustomerOrder.creditScore in the Conditions column. - 5.
-Again, in the Decision Table, click the Add icon and from the dropdown list select Condition. - 6.
-In the Decision Table, in the Conditions area double-click the <edit condition>.
-Then, in the dropdown navigator expand CustomerOrder and select order.
-This enters the expression CustomerOrder.order. - Again, in the Decision Table, click the Add icon and from the dropdown list select Condition. - 8.
-In the Decision Table, double-click <edit condition>. - In the dropdown navigator expand CustomerOrder and select annualSpending.
+This enters the expression CustomerOrder.creditScore in the Conditions column. - Again, in the Decision Table, click the Add icon and from the list select Condition. - In the Decision Table, in the Conditions area double-click the <edit condition>.
+Then, in the navigator expand CustomerOrder and select order.
+This enters the expression CustomerOrder.order. - 7.
+Again, in the Decision Table, click the Add icon and from the list select Condition. - In the Decision Table, double-click <edit condition>. - In the navigator expand CustomerOrder and select annualSpending.
 In the text entry area, add >2000 as shown in Figure 5-33.